 Producing your projects using 3D printing is a way to rethink your supply chain.
 Your flexible parts can be produced on-demand, and you can quickly start to make the most of a digital inventory.
 No need to store your adjustable amount anymore, additive manufacturing allows you to choose precisely the size of your batch.
 You can get one or several parts when you need them.

 While using additive manufacturing, mass customization becomes an easy process.
 Indeed, if customization can be difficult and expensive while using manufacturing techniques such as injection molding, it is becoming easy and cost-effective with 3D printing technology.

 Get your 3D printed TPU parts in a few days using our online professional service.
 Don’t hesitate to contact our sales team for more information about this material or our other offers.
-Our 3D printing experts are here to help you develop your 3D printing opportunities and take your business to the next level!
+Our 3D printing experts help you develop your 3D printing opportunities and take your business to the next level!

 TPU or Thermoplastic Polyurethane are a category of plastic created when a polyaddition reaction occurs between a diisocyanate and one or more diols.
 They can be used as a soft engineering plastic or as a replacement for hard rubber.